shb115/key-recovery-attack-with-exchange-attack/README.md

 The implementation consists of the following main components:

 * **`exchange_distinguisher.c`**
-    * Implements the 5-round and 6-round exchange distinguishers.
+    * Implements the 5-round exchange distinguishers.
     * Verifies the distribution of right pairs and the formation of equivalence classes.
     * Counts the number of detected pairs and validates the theoretical probability model.